p4ulbong/EarthGuard/README.md

 - [ ] Add the math to show how it works
 - [ ] Prove the math if possible

+- AI OS
+To allow an AGI program to be as powerful as it can be, the OS has to get out of the way and only provide the absolute minimum services.
+This might be a good OS to make using micro-services.
+- [ ] Better Write Up

 - AI-Defender
 - AI-Attacker
 - Neuralyzer